welpo/osc.garden/content/blog/updating-site-with-webhook/index.md

 title = "Automatically Updating My Zola Site Using a Webhook" date = 2023-08-28 updated = 2023-12-02
+description = "Since this site's files are on GitHub, I thought it would be a nice idea to automatically update it whenever the repository is modified."

 [taxonomies]
 tags = ["TIL", "automation", "Zola"]